-We consent to the incorporation by reference in the Registration Statement on Form S-3 of Impac Mortgage Holdings, Inc., dated January 16, 2002, of our report dated February 2, 2001, except as to note L to the consolidated financial statements, which is as of March 27, 2001, relating to the consolidated balance sheets of Impac Funding Corporation and subsidiary as of December 31, 2000 and 1999, and the related consolidated statements of operations and comprehensive earnings (loss), changes in shareholders' equity and cash flows for each of the years in the three-year period ended December 31, 2000, which report appears in the December 31, 2000, annual report on Form 10-K of Impac Mortgage Holdings, Inc. filed on March 30, 2001, as amended by Form 10-K/A filed on October 17, 2001 and as amended by Form 10-K/A filed on January 16, 2002 and to the reference to our firm under the heading "Experts" in the prospectus.
+We consent to the incorporation by reference in Amendment No. 3 to the Registration Statement (No. 333-74432) on Form S-3 of Impac Mortgage Holdings, Inc., of our report dated February 2, 2001, except as to note L to the consolidated financial statements, which is as of March 27, 2001, relating to the consolidated balance sheets of Impac Funding Corporation and subsidiary as of December 31, 2000 and 1999, and the related consolidated statements of operations and comprehensive earnings (loss), changes in shareholders' equity and cash flows for each of the years in the three-year period ended December 31, 2000, which report appears in the December 31, 2000, annual report on Form 10-K of Impac Mortgage Holdings, Inc. filed on March 30, 2001, as amended by Form 10-K/A filed on October 17, 2001 and as amended by Form 10-K/A filed on January 16, 2002 and to the reference to our firm under the heading "Experts" in the prospectus and the prospectus supplement.